 In order to answer some of these questions, social science research engaging the public on some of the key questions concerning geoengineering has begun.
 Here we provide links to some of the key studies that have been conducted to date (as well as some reports generated by early workshops that have included the public).
-Click on a map to see the studies.
+Click on a map to find references to the studies.
 At the bottom of the page are a few introductory readings on why the social science of climate engineering is important.

-Alaska, USA Canada Ethiopia Fiji
+Alaska, USA Australia Canada Ethiopia

-Germany Japan Kenya Senegal
+Fiji Germany Japan Kenya

-South Africa Solomon Islands Sweden United Kingdom
+New Zealand Senegal South Africa Solomon Islands

 Some Introductory Resources: